NGSolve/ngsPETSc/docs/src/PETScPC/oseen.py.rst

-Vertex Patch smoothing for Augmented Lagrangian formulations of the Oseen problem
+Vertex patch smoothing for augmented Lagrangian formulations of the Oseen problem
 ===================================================================================

 In this tutorial, we will see how to use an augmented Lagrangian formulation to precondition the Oseen problem, i.e.